sudomesh/peoplesopen-front/src/about/workshops/index.md

 The next BYOI will take place on 18 November 2018 at the Omni Commons.
 To stay up to date and learn about our next workshop, sign up for [our newsletter](http://peoplesopen.us16.list-manage.com/subscribe?u=3d4dfbcfc8f857220fbcdadd6&id=202be80834).

-Previous BYOI Workshops:
+Previous Workshops:
-- Mesh the Planet!
-Decentralized Web Summit Unconference - 4 August 2018
+- Mesh the Planet! - 4 August 2018
 - BYOI 4.0 - 27 January 2018 - [Panel Recording](https://www.youtube.com/watch?v=WuuE8lHgP5c)
 - BYOI 3.0 - 23 Sept 2017
 - BYOI 2.0 - 1 July 2017